RichardForshaw/resume/mkd-blog/docs/blog/articles/2025-10-why-we-iterate.markdown

 If we can accept this, then it leads to the next question: why do we deliberate so much over decisions?
 The typical answer is because decisions require information, and the best way to make a good decision is to gather as much information as we can and use it to inform us.

-This however leads us to an important about that information: most of the information we gather is in the form of **predictions**, and we are just as bad at making predictions as we are at making decisions.
+This however leads us to an important fact about that information: most of the information we gather is in the form of **predictions**, and we are probably worse at making predictions as we are at making decisions.

 ### Predicting